-Nessus scanners used with Tenable.io and Tenable.sc support the use of credentials to log in to a system to provide information about configuration settings that would not be visible from the network.
+Nessus scanners used with Tenable Vulnerability Management and Tenable Security Center support the use of credentials to log in to a system to provide information about configuration settings that would not be visible from the network.
 For example, a credentialed scan can get information about the type of hardware that is running.
 Hardware drivers have life cycles just like any other type of software, and are subject to the same security issues.
 The Center for Internet Security (CIS) provides consensus benchmarks that set security hardening standards.
 A credentialed scan can verify that systems are configured in accordance with a known “gold standard.”

 The most common software enumeration plugins are OS Identification (11936), Microsoft Windows Installed Software Enumeration (credentialed check) (20811), Software Enumeration (SSH) (22869), and List Installed Mac OS X Software (83991).
 There are several other software enumeration plugins that provide information that can help build a software inventory:

 - Oracle Installed Software Enumeration (Linux / Unix) (71642)